sdeck51/jekyll-now/_posts/2017-4-3-FacialDetector.md

 # Purpose/Goal
 The main goal for this tutorial is to demonstrate how one can build a facial feature detector from scratch using tensorflow.
-We'll go through several different models to demonstrate how improvements can be made, via grid search that lead to more optimized models.
-We'll also talk about improvements that can be made that were not performed in this experiment.
+We'll go through several different models to demonstrate how one can make improvements that lead to an optimized model.
+We'll also talk about improvements that can be made.

 # Data
 The data for a feature detector is fairly important in defining the model we'll be building.
-Unlike image classification where you can simply assign a label to an image, our feature detector needs to know where the features in the image are, via labeled coordinates.
-The data we're using can be found [here](https://www.kaggle.com/c/facial-keypoints-detection/data).
-Labeled data consists of 7049 images, though 70% of the samples are missing certain labels, so we'll only be using a subset of the data.
-There are 30 unique values in the labesl, which represent as an x and y coordinate for 15 features of the face.
+Unlike image classification where you can simply assign a label to an image, feature detection needs to know where the features in the image are, using through coordinates.
+The data I'm using can be found [here](https://www.kaggle.com/c/facial-keypoints-detection/data).
+Labeled data consists of 7049 images, though many samples are missing certain labels.
+There are 30 unique values in a label, represented as an x and y coordinate for 15 features of the face.
 Below is an example of a image from the data set with the labels applied to the face.
 <center>{% include image.html url="http://i.imgur.com/rPjZh9h.png"
 description="data sample with labels overlaid" size="250" %}</center>